40 Project Management Skills: Soft, Hard & Technical Skills

 ProjectManager isn’t only powerful project management software that empowers teams to plan, manage and track projects in real time and our website is a hub for online project management information.
 We publish weekly blogs, guides and videos and offer dozens of free project management templates for Excel and Word that you can download right now.
 Here’s a small sample of our project management-related content.

 You can have all the soft and technical skills in the world, but without project management software you’ll still be working at a disadvantage.
-Luckily, there are tools that enhance your skill set and make you even more efficient and productive.
+Luckily, some tools enhance your skill set and make you even more efficient and productive.
 ProjectManager has features to help schedule, manage tasks and budget your project, as well as being online so it’s great for team collaboration.
-You’ll have to bring the sense of humor, but we’ve got the rest.
+You’ll have to bring a sense of humor, but we’ve got the rest.
 Try it for yourself by taking this free 30-day trial.